johnnymetz/johnny-metz-blog/content/posts/find-nplusone-violations.md

 <!-- https://scoutapm.com/blog/django-and-the-n1-queries-problem -->

 The N+1 problem is a common database performance issue.
-It plagues ORM's, such as Django and SQLAlchemy, because it results in your application making more database queries than necessary.
+It plagues ORM's, such as Django and SQLAlchemy, because it leads to your application making more database queries than necessary.

 Let's look at a basic example in Django.